 The article will show you how to reference a dynamic component of a structured reference in Excel.
 Structured Reference allows you to reference one or multiple ranges of an Excel table using the name of Column Header in it.
 You don’t need to use the R1C1 or A1 cell reference in a formula while using the structured reference process.
 Hence, it’s an easy and understandable way to reference the cells that contain data in an Excel table.
 The structured reference is also easily recognizable to any user when the user works on formulas with structured references in it.
 This article will show you how to insert a dynamic component of a structured reference and some applications of it.

-4 Ways to Reference a Dynamic Component of a Structured Reference in Excel
+How to Reference a Dynamic Component of a Structured Reference in Excel: 4 Ways

 In the dataset, you will see the name of some Salesman who sold some products in a day.
 You can also see how much Sales they made that day.